This post contains one or more affiliate links, which help to sustain Little Green Seedling. I only ever recommend things I truly believe in!

 The rise of factory farming is perpetuating poverty in China, as the rural poor are no longer needed to produce food.
 Meanwhile, as in the developed world, vast tracts of land are used to grow crops for animal feed and biofuels rather than food for human consumption.
 Factory farms pollute rural communities’ water sources, take over the land they once cultivated and refuse to employ locals.

-These are just some of the many ways Western-style agriculture is spreading.
+These are just some of the many ways Western-style industrial agriculture is spreading.
 Another is more insidious – charities which send livestock to poor families in developing countries.
 The idea is usually to provide them with milk, but it’s fundamentally flawed; up to 90% of Africans and Asians are lactose intolerant.